alemar11/CoreDataPlus/Tests/Resources/SampleModel/Fixtures/README.md

 ### Generate new binaries

-If you change the models, you are going to need new binaries; you can get them just running some Xcode tests with with a break point set at `CoreDataModelVersion._managedObjectModel()`: grab the new binaries stored at that URL and update the ones used in the tests.
+If you change the models, you are going to need new binaries; you can get them just running some Xcode tests with with a break point set at `ModelVersion._managedObjectModel()`: grab the new binaries stored at that URL and update the ones used in the tests.